Laek71/rfxcom/README.md

 rfxcom
 ======

-Talks to a Rfxcom module and publishes sensor data
+Talks to a Rfxcom module and publishes sensor data to mqtt